FAI Aeromodelling Commission (CIAM)

 Copies of the new 1989 edition of Sporting Code Section 4 were distributed at the meeting.
 Printing in the USA saved considerable cost.

 It was reported that the first World Air Games had been scheduled for 1991 in France.
 CIAM will look what aeromodelling/spacemodelling classes are suitable for participation in the Games

 CIAM Plenary Meeting March 30/31 in Paris, attended by representatives and observers from 34 countries (107 people!) of which two by proxy.

 Due to lack of proposals from the noise-related subcommittees (except the F3A S/C) a general noise-limiting rule has been approved as a Bureau proposal, e.g. for all power classes 96 dB(A) at 3 meters.
 The S/C still have the possibility to come with specific and acceptable noise limits before the December 1989 Bureau Meeting.

 The 1989 Sporting Code Section 4 is again subject to a rule freeze until 1993, except for safety items and clarifications.

 The increasing power of RC soaring winch motors has been limited by introducing compulsory limiting electric specifications for battery and winch motor.

-Officer mutations: Bureau no changes; Subcommittee Chairmen: for RC Soaring R. Girsberger (SWI) replaces J. Grigg and for Education/Information A. Schoeder (USA) replaces M. Dilly.
+Officer changes: Bureau no changes; Subcommittee Chairmen: for RC Soaring R. Girsberger (SWI) replaces J. Grigg and for Education/Information A. Schoeder (USA) replaces M. Dilly.

 Awards: Aeromodelling Gold Medal P. Freebrey (GBR)